Martin-Rossi/EmotobikeBackend/readme.md

 ## /catalogs/{id}

-Update catalog properties (users can only updated catalogs owned by them).
+Update catalog properties (users can only update catalogs owned by them).

 > Note: the "type" property can be a numeric id or string name.
 If type name is given, the API will try to locate that within the existing types and assign the id accordingly.
 If the given type name doesn't exists in the database, it will be created and the id assigned accordingly.